Yes! Love him or hate him, Donald John Trump (born June 14, 1946) is the President-elect of the United States.

 Who are the people that are important to your cause?
 What motivates them?
 What language speaks to their minds and hearts?

-Passion can be galvanising; people often get energised when around others who are passionate.
+Passion can be galvanizing; people often get energized when around others who are passionate.
 Passion and behaving from personal belief can be motivating and even inspiring.

 It’s not the fact you have a setback, it’s how you respond to that setback that can predict success.
 Being able to bounce back quickly from a failure, miscalculation, a change in direction or new information can be the difference between success or a downward spiral.

 Have a vision of what you want to achieve; the simpler or clearer the better.
 Communicate it at every available opportunity, especially if you are the ultimate leader.
 Often you are the only one sharing the vision.
 Paint a picture of what your aspiration is so others can start to visualize it and start moving towards it.